Nursing and midwifery studies assistance grants

-Applications for the 2017 Round One NT Nursing and Midwifery Studies Assistance Grants Scheme are now open!
+Applications for the 2018 Round Two Nursing and Midwifery Studies Assistance Grant Scheme have closed.

 About the grants scheme

 All NT residents studying undergraduate or postgraduate nursing or midwifery could receive help to pay for their studies with this grants scheme!
 The scheme has two rounds during a calendar year that closely coincide with semesters one and two.
 Applicants are encouraged to apply for each semester in which they are undertaking study.